Asian shares' rise broadly cheered by US earnings, rally

 "Improved risk sentiments in Wall Street, along with earnings outperformance from Alibaba and Baidu, may aid to fuel some upside for the Asia region into today's session," said Yeap Jun Rong, market strategist at IG in Singapore.

-Shares of Alibaba and Baidu have surged after they reported better than expected results, easing some concerns about the negative impact from restrictions to curb COVID-19 infections.
-Both shares continued to rise in early trading.
+Shares of Alibaba and Baidu surged after they reported better than expected results, easing some concerns about the negative impact from restrictions to curb COVID-19 infections.
+Both shares continued to rise.

 Gauging Japan's economic path will be on investors' minds as data on manufacturing, housing and employment for April are set to be released next week.
 Some analysts expect the numbers to be dim because of a slowdown in exports to China during that period.